 Being one of the teaching tools, jokes are also the consequence of language proficiency, as to acquire a language means understanding jokes as well [13, 1].
 Jokes based on ambiguity have additional benefits in comparison with non-verbal humour, as the former builds metalinguistic awareness, that is to say, being aware of the forms of language which in turn facilitates language learning [13, 1].
-Recent work in second language acquisition suggests that playful use of language may facilitate second language learning [3, 242].
+Recent work in second language may facilitate second language learning [3, 242].